 Critical path method (CPM) schedules aside, projects finish late.
-Schedulers have identified a conundrum: they know that effective scheduling makes a significant difference to project success and what effective scheduling looks like, nevertheless, the schedule is ignored, bad scheduling practice is the norm, and most projects finish late.
-Prevalent contributors to late projects have been found to include underestimating durations and favoring judgement over statistics from prior projects (planning fallacy), seeing the future in rosy terms (optimism bias), not integrating responsible stakeholders with superior planning knowledge (coordination neglect), underassessing schedule risk (CPM algorithmic optimism bias), and schedulers often developing unreliable and overly detailed CPM schedules without the benefit of stakeholders’ input (inferior knowledge).
+Schedulers have identified a conundrum: they know that effective scheduling makes a significant difference to project success and what effective scheduling looks like; nevertheless, the schedule is ignored, bad scheduling practice is the norm, and most projects finish late.
+Prevalent contributors to late projects have been found to include underestimating durations and favoring judgement over statistics from prior projects (planning fallacy), seeing the future in rosy terms (optimism bias), not integrating responsible stakeholders with superior planning knowledge (coordination neglect), underassessing schedule risk (CPM algorithmic optimism bias), and developing unreliable and overly detailed CPM schedules without the benefit of stakeholders’ input (inferior knowledge).
 This keynote illustrates how the graphical path method of planning and scheduling is assisting schedulers in overcoming CPM’s contribution to the scheduling conundrum.

 Presented by: Gui Ponce de Leon, PhD, PE, PMP